 In 2015, two of the most implemented ISO standards (ISO 9001 and ISO 14001) were updated to significantly new and uniform versions.
 In 2016 OHS standards are undergoing the same transformation.
-With this change, OHSAS 18001 (and likely AS 4801) safety management systems will need to be certified to a new Standard: ISO 45001.
+With this change, OHSAS 18001 and AS 4801 safety management systems will need to be certified to a new Standard: ISO 45001.

 Over 70 countries have been involved in the creation of ISO 45001, which has been approved as a draft international standard and is expected to be published in June 2017, with a three-year transition period to follow.